Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 The Toronto Housing Market

-Where you are going to live is one of the biggest decisions you’ll make when you move to a new city.
+Where you live is one of the biggest decisions you’ll make when you move to a new city.
 It’s important to consider cost and availability.
-Because it’s expensive to live in Toronto, especially given the high cost of housing, many people choose to live in surrounding cities in the GTA.
+Because it’s expensive to live in Toronto, given the high cost of housing, many people choose to live in surrounding cities in the GTA.

 Is Housing Expensive in Toronto, Ontario?